stanulilic/stanleyulili.com-old/_posts/2019-08-17-how-to-install-python-on-windows.md

  teaser: /assets/images/posts/2019-08-17-install-python-on-windows/featured-image.jpg
 feature_image: /assets/images/posts/2019-08-17-install-python-on-windows/featured-image.jpg
 featured_image_alt: featured-image
-excerpt: In this tutorial, we are going to learn how to install Git Bash on Windows.
-Git Bash for Windows is a package that comprises of `git` and `bash`.
+excerpt: In this tutorial, I will show you step by step method on how to install Python on Windows.

 categories:
  - Python